What is Dual Enrollment?

-The partners are Community College of Allegheny County, Clarion University, and Penn State Greater Allegheny.
+The partners are Community College of Allegheny County, Clarion University, California University of Pennsylvania and Penn State Greater Allegheny.
 Upon discussion, students may seek out another university for a particular class as long as the University is willing to permit their entrance.

 Who pays for the courses?

 Dual Enrollment is paid by the parents.
 Most colleges and universities offer a lower fee to their students since they are not a full time student at their university.